Holly Cairns: Early political career

 Cairns first entered politics as an activist interested in LGBT rights, canvassing on behalf of David Norris during the 2011 Irish presidential election.
 Following a period living abroad in Malta, Cairns returned to Ireland and joined the Together for Yes campaign during the referendum on repealing the 8th amendment, the amendment which forbade abortion in Ireland in almost all circumstances.
 Cairn's experience during this time prompted her to join the Social Democrats in 2018.
 She was one of the founding members of the West Cork branch of the party.

 Cork County Council (2019–2020)

 Cairns was elected to Cork County Council for the Bantry–West Cork local electoral area in the 2019 local elections, winning the last seat by a single vote, after several rechecks and a recount.
-Cairns ran on a platform opposing the establishment of a plastics factory in Skibbereen.
-RTP, the company proposing the factory later withdrew their planning application.
-After the application was withdrawn, Cairns said that "It also highlights the fact that councillors need to look carefully at rezoning and local area plans to make sure they are in line with government policy on climate change.
-We can’t keep flying the green flag and shy away from taking real climate action decisions.
-She received publicity as a result of four of her posters disappearing in the Durrus area after the first official day of postering.
-Cairns was offered a year as Mayor by Fine Gael in return for support, which she turned down.
-She stood for Chair of the Municipal District of West Cork, but was beaten by Cllr.
-Joe Carroll by 5 votes to 4.
+She ran on a platform opposing the establishment of a plastics factory in Skibbereen.
+Following the election she was offered a year as mayor by the Fine Gael party in return for support, which she turned down.